runxel/uses/README.md

 # runxel/uses
-Specifics about the software equipment I use.
+Specifics about the software (and some hardware) equipment I use.
 The page is part of the [uses.tech](https://uses.tech/) project.
 None of the links are affiliate.

 🏁 = Windows, 🍎 = Mac, 🐧 = Linux